nyu-med-ai/pytorch_tutorial/README.md

 bash anaconda_setup.bash
 ```

+If you are on Windows you can copy-paste the contentds of anaconda_setup.bash
+into your Anaconda prompt.
 You should get a bunch of installation messages.
-After this is complete, you
-should verify your installation.
-To do this, first type `python`.
-Then, once
+After this is complete, you should verify your installation.
+To do this, first
-the Python interpreter is running, type
+type `python`.
+Then, once the Python interpreter is running, type

 ```python
 import torch